The 30 best countries, cities and regions to visit in 2025

 Cutlery

-Here's a run-down of some of the world's plug sockets and fittings.
+Here's a rundown of some of the world's plug sockets and fittings.
 Along with a converter, you can also get individual plugs.
-For instance, instead of using a converter to charge your iPhone, buy the country-specific plug and rotate it out.
-These are available through sites like Amazon or a store in country.
+For instance, instead of using a converter to charge your iPhone, buy the country-specific plug.
+These are available through online retailers or in a store at your destination.
 You might also check with your device manufacturer.
-For instance, Apple sells a World Travel Adapter Kit that includes all world plugs.
+For instance, Apple sells an adapter kit that includes all world plugs.

-Here's a breakdown of countries and plug types (which you can see pictures of in the graphic above):
+Here's a breakdown of countries and plug types.

 Australia: I